PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_path_resource.html.markdown

 The following attributes are exported:
 * `parent`
-  * `type' - Type of the parent (Event Orchestration) reference for this Event .Orchestration Path
+  * `type` - Type of the parent (Event Orchestration) reference for this Event .Orchestration Path
   * `self` - The URL at which the parent object (Event Orchestration) is accessible.
 * `self` - The URL at which the Unrouted Event Orchestration path is accessible.
 * `rules`